baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

 - [openedge-hub](#openedge-hub): Provides an MQTT-based message routing service.
 - [openedge-remote-mqtt](#openedge-remote-mqtt): Provides a bridge services for synchronizing messages between Hub and remote MQTT services.
 - [openedge-function-manager](#openedge-function-manager): Provides function services for function instance management and message-triggered function calls.
-- [openedge-function-python27](#openedge-function-python27): Provides a GRPC micro-service that loads Python scripts that can be managed by openedge-function-manager as a function instance provider.
+- [openedge-function-python27](#openedge-function-python27): Provides a GRPC micro-service that loads Python scripts based on python2.7 runtime that can be managed by openedge-function-manager as a function instance provider.
+- [openedge-function-python36](#openedge-function-python36)：Provides a GRPC micro-service that loads Python scripts based on python3.6 runtime that can be managed by openedge-function-manager as a function instance provider.

 Structure Diagram: